Year 6 Gymnastics Unit 1 Lesson 1

 Key Questions

-- What is the purpose of a spotter when you are vaulting?
+- What is the purpose of a spotter when you are vaulting knees to table top?

 - When you go to senior school, you will learn more challenging vaulting techniques.
 Why do you think being able to perform a run-up to a vault is important for progressing in this area of gymnastics?

-- In your pair, did you have any different strengths and weaknesses that you worked into your sequence?
+- In your pair, did you have any different strengths and weaknesses that you incorporated into your sequence?

 Hurdle Step